 This is an exciting virtual learning and communications world designed for afterschool and out-of-school time programs.
 The virtual world offers a platform for multiple Edugames that focus on support young adolescents in focusing on their future dreams and goals.
 The games also allow the participants to experience in game simulations of real-life challenges and situations that may block their dreams and to test strategies and solutions for reaching their hoped-for selves.
 The virtual world currently includes one set of Edugames (ME GAMES) and will ultmimately include three additional Edugames - LOVE GAMES (Healthy Relationships); HAPPY GAMES (Managing stress and trauma) and PEACE GAMES (Avoiding and responding to violence at multiple levels).

-ME GAMES is funded by the National Institute of Minority Health and Health Disparities (NIMHD) for both Phase 1 and Phase II development and evaluation under the Small Business Innovative Research (SBIR) program.
+ME GAMES was funded by the National Institute of Minority Health and Health Disparities (NIMHD) for both Phase 1 and Phase II development and evaluation under the Small Business Innovative Research (SBIR) program.
 LOVE GAMES is currently funded by the National Institute of Child Health and Human Development.

 2) PATIENT-CENTERED CARE AND EDUCATION

 To investigate, design, build, evaluate and disseminate pragmatic and evidence-based digital learning and communication solutions that lead to cumulative and sustained health in populations of color.

 1) SUPPORTING ADOLESCENTS IN POSITIVE TRANSITIONS TO & THROUGH ADULTHOOD